jackjakarta/ElonGPT-Discord-Bot/README.md

 ?help - Get a list of all available commands.

-?ask <question> - Ask a question and get an answer from the gpt-4 model.
+?ask 'question' - Ask a question and get an answer from the gpt-4 model.

-?fast <question> - Get a quick answer using the gpt-3.5-turbo model.
+?fast 'question' - Get a quick answer using the gpt-3.5-turbo model.

-?gpt <question> - Get an answer from the old gpt-3 model.
+?gpt 'question' - Get an answer from the old gpt-3 model.

-?image <description> - Generate an image based on a description.
+?image 'description' - Generate an image based on a description.

-?price <symbol> - Get the price and market cap of a cryptocurrency.
+?price 'symbol' - Get the price and market cap of a cryptocurrency.

-?poll <question>/<option1>/<option2>/... - Create a poll with options.
+?poll 'question'/'option1'/'option2'/... - Create a poll with options.

 ?roll - Roll a dice and get the result.

 ?joke - GPT tells you a joke.

-?collect <data> - Collect and save user-provided data.
+?collect 'data' - Collect and save user-provided data.

 ?showdata - Display collected data.